 Whether you’re a physical retailer, an online retailer or both, it’s imperative that you work on boosting your brand to see a growth in customers and conversions.
 These five tips will help you to expand your brand’s digital offering, ensuring you attract more potential clients and, ultimately, see your revenue grow.

-- Create Consistency
+1. Create Brand Consistency

 It’s vital that you create a consistent brand profile both on and offline to make sure that potential customers can find you.